Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Data and method

 \subsection{Construction of word lists for quantifying gender stereotypes}

-We constructed several lists of words for this analysis.
-First, we collected words representing the Home, Work, and Politics domains.
-We also collected occupational and gender-related words.

-To collect words representing Home and Work domains, we draw on the J-LIWC2015 dictionary~\citep{igarashi2022development}, the latest Japanese version of the LIWC dictionary which is based on LIWC2015 (Linguistic Inquiry and Word Count 2015) dictionary~\citep{pennebaker2015development}.
+To collect words representing Home and Work domains, we drew on the J-LIWC2015 dictionary~\citep{igarashi2022development}, the latest Japanese version of the LIWC dictionary which is based on LIWC2015 (Linguistic Inquiry and Word Count 2015) dictionary~\citep{pennebaker2015development}.
 The LIWC dictionary is one of the most widely used and validated dictionaries, undergoing multiple reliability and validity assessments~\citep{tausczik2010psychological}.
 The LIWC dictionary categorizes words into various categories such as linguistic dimension and psychological construct.

 The J-LIWC2015 dictionary follows the structure of the original LIWC2015 and was carefully developed through qualitative evaluations by psychologists, internal consistency checks of the categories, and human validation.
-We collected words for the Home and Work domains from ``home'' and ``work'' category in the J-LIWC2015 dictionary.
-The J-LIWC2015 dictionary contains 148 words in the ``home'' category and 837 words in the ``work'' category.
-Since there is no Political category in the J-LIWC2015 dictionary, we use Empath which is an open-source and validated dictionary~\citep{fast2016empath}.
-We first extracted all the English words in Political category and manually translated them into Japanese.
+From this dictionary, we collected words for the Home and Work domains from ``home'' and ``work'' categories, which contains 148 and 837 words, respectively.
+Because J-LIWC2015 does not include a Political category, we instead used Empath, an open-source and validated dictionary~\citep{fast2016empath}.
+We first extracted all the English words in the politics category and manually translated them into Japanese.

-We removed words from each domain that were not present in all 100 word embedding models.
-Importantly, we manually excluded gendered words within the ``home'' category such as \Ja{主婦} (housewife) and \Ja{主人} (husband) as they themselves reflect gender bias.
+We removed words from each domain that were not present in all 100 word embedding models to ensure comparability across time.
+Importantly, we also manually excluded explicitly gendered terms within the Home domain, such as \Ja{主婦} (housewife) and \Ja{主人} (husband), because these terms lexically encode gender by definition.
+Including such words would conflate implicit domain-level gender associations with overtly gendered role labels.
+Since our objective is to examine how theoretically gender-neutral domains become implicitly gendered in language, we restrict our analysis to terms that do not themselves explicitly specify gender.
+To verify that this choice does not materially affect the results, we conducted a sensitivity check comparing the original Home word list with an extended version that includes these explicitly gendered terms (\Ja{主婦} (housewife), \Ja{乳母} (wet nurse), \Ja{主人} (husband), \Ja{亭主} (husband), \Ja{女中} (maid)); the two specifications produce nearly identical trajectories throughout the entire 1900--1998 period (Figure~\ref{fig:sensitivity_home}).
 We did not find any gendered words for Work and Politics domains.
-The final list includes 85 words for Home, 551 words for Work, and 78 words for Politics domains.
+The final list includes 85 words for Home, 551 words for Work, and 35 words for Politics domains.
 Table~\ref{table:genderwords} shows the lists of example words in each domain.

 We also used the J-LIWC2015 dictionary to collect gender word pairs by referring to ``Female references'' and ``Male references'' categories.
 As with the selection of words for the Home and Work domains, words that do not exist in all of the 100 word embedding models were excluded from the lists.
 The final lists contain 20 gender word pairs.
 Table~\ref{table:genderwords} shows the lists of example gender words.